PURIM EVENTS

 PURIM HALACHA HOW-TOS

-When Purim falls out on Sunday, Ta'anit Esther is on the Thursday preceding Purim.
-The fast will begin at 5:42 AM.
-Shacharit with Selichot and Torah reading will be at 6:30 AM, and Mincha/Ma'ariv will be at 6:35 PM.
-The fast ends at 7:34 PM.
+The fast will begin at 5:54 AM.
+Shacharit with Selichot and Torah reading will be at 6:30 AM, and Mincha/Ma'ariv will be at 6:30 PM.
+The fast ends at 7:27 PM.

-(1) Saturday Night Megillah Readings: We’ll begin at 8:15 pm sharp with the family-friendly Megillah reading in the main shul, and a parallel reading in the social hall.
-As men and women alike are obliged to hear Megillah, and we know that 8:15 pm will be too late to bring some of the kids, we will also have an additional reading at 9:30 pm to allow parents to switch off.
-Please see the special Halachik note below about this reading.
+1) Thursday Night Megillah Readings: We’ll begin at 7:30 pm sharp with the family-friendly Megillah reading in the main shul, and a parallel reading in the social hall.
+As men and women alike are obliged to hear Megillah, and we know that 7:30 pm will be too late to bring some of the kids, we will also have additional readings at 8:30 pm and 9:30 pm to allow parents to switch off.
+Please see the special Halachik note below about the 8:30 reading.

 Please Note: BDJ Mishloach Manot are very meaningful and convey the spiritual value of warmth that we as a shul family hold dear.
-But they do not officially fulfill the mitzvah of Mishloach Manot.
+But they do not technically fulfill the mitzvah of Mishloach Manot as they are being sent by multiple givers.
 This is the reason that they may be delivered to you during the week preceding Purim, depending upon the schedules of our volunteer drivers.
 (P.S. - Have you signed up to deliver yet?)
-It is essential that in addition to the BDJ Mishloach Manot that you send, that you also deliver at least one Mishloach Manot gift to another Jew on Purim day.
+In addition to the BDJ Mishloach Manot that you send, you also need to deliver at least one Mishloach Manot gift to another Jew on Purim day.
 This package should contain at least two types of food that are ready to be eaten.
-The reason for this is because Mishloach Manot must be sent איש אל רעהו, 'one person to another'-- meaning not through an organization or in partnership with others.

 AN IMPORTANT NOTE FROM RAV YOSEF REGARDING MEGILLAH